coreyacl/DataViz/README.md

 If you want to see our project website, go [here](https://coreyacl.github.io/DataViz/)

+If you want to see the video we made for our project, go [here](https://vimeo.com/268615482)

 ### Install
 The data viz uses the pygame package as the main engine behind the visualization.
 Follow the directions [here](https://www.pygame.org/wiki/GettingStarted) in order to install pygame on your system.
 A mouse is also required for the user interface.